February Update of Adobe XD

 Share Production-Ready Assets by Exporting to SVG

 In addition to all of these features, we’ve focused on improving performance and stability on all of our platforms.
-We know we have to constantly work at keeping XD performant and zippy, and we put in a lot of effort to address concerns that come to us from our forums, through social media, and through Email.
+We know we have to constantly work at keeping XD performant and zippy, and we put in a lot of effort to address concerns that come to us from our forums, through social media, and on email.

-In the upcoming months, we’ll be continuing to focus on bringing Adobe XD for Windows closer to alignment with the Mac version, while still investing in the ecosystem as a whole.
+Over the next few months, we’ll be continuing to focus on bringing Adobe XD for Windows closer to parity with the Mac version, while still investing in the ecosystem as a whole.

 For all you Mac users out there, don’t worry, we haven’t forgotten about you!
 We’re working on some productivity features that are taking a little longer to bake.
 In the meantime, check out this blog post with some of our top productivity tips and tricks!